INTEARnear/TearPay/README.md

 # Tearpay

 Frontend component for NEAR Intents 1click API.
-Embed in your apps to accept crypto payments on 12+ blockchains.
+Embed in your apps to accept crypto payments on 12+ blockchains, and receive the payments automatically converted to USDC on NEAR.

 [Public Demo](https://tearpay-demo.intear.tech/?amountUsd=0.05&invoiceId=123&recipientAddress=s1ime.near&redirectTo=https://example.com)